Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 - relates the `Schedule` records with randomly selected `Coach` and `Workout_Plan` records, and passes them to the function that adds it to the DB

+### config.py

+This file contains all of the library imports and instantiations of various apps and settings.
+The following is performed:
+- Creates the flask instance, links the database, and configures various settings
+- Defines the metadata and creates a Flask SQLAlchemy extension
+- Creates a flask migrate object to manage database schema migrations
+- Initialize the flask app to use the database
+- Instanizate REST API, marshamallow serialzier, and CORS

 ## Frontend Details